tstites14/SE-RGB/README.md

 # SE-RGB
 A Space Engineers script (developed with the Visual Studio 2019 plugin MDK) to simulate modern RGB lighting effects.

-An MDK-SE project to be used in Space Engineers to simulate RGB lighting.

 Installation:
 - Copy Program.cs to C:\Users\USERNAME\AppData\Roaming\SpaceEngineers\IngameScripts\local.
 - Open a Programmble Block in Space Engineers.